-

 The goal of our activities is to develop the cultural sector to reflect the existing diversity of our democratic society, in terms of its program, personnel, audience and accessibility.

-The Berlin state-based foundation is supported by the Berlin Senate Department for Culture and Europe.
+The Berlin state-based foundation is supported by the Berlin Senate Department for Culture and Social Cohesion.

 Diversity Arts Culture